In this section you can learn more about the science conducted at EastGRIP.

 Secrets of the Ice

 For the 2018 field season Prof Ilka Weikusat (University of Tuebingen and AWI), 3 Uni Tuebingen-Alumni (Nico, Julien, Sonja) + 2 more Uni Tuebingen co-affiliates (Daniela, Jan E.) joined the EGRIP camp work.
-Read more about their stay at EGRIP in the article (click on the picture below) from the Uni Magazin (article starts on page 15 of the pdf).
+Read more about their stay at EGRIP in the article) from the Uni Magazin (article starts on page 15 of the pdf).